nitemarket/CasPHP/README.md

 Clear and And Straight-forward PHP Webapp Framework

 It helps developers quickly write simple and powerful web application & APIs.
-Emphasizing in cleanliness and simplicity allows new learners understand the framework fast and start writing codes.
+Emphasizing in cleanliness and simplicity minimizes the duration of understanding framework and allows user start his first line of codes quickly.

 ### Features